Baby Poo Guide: Colour, Smell & When to Worry

 -

-You transition from breastfeeding to bottle feeding
+You transition from breastfeeding to formula feeding

 Unless there are other signs of illness, changes in smell alone are rarely cause for concern.